 On August 9, 2021, the Company entered into a 40-month new lease for office space in Boston, Massachusetts to support the expansion of the Company's growth in the United States.
-The lease in total for the expansion of the Boston office is approximately 9,192 square feet.
+The lease in total is for approximately 9,192 square feet.
 The expected lease commitments resulting from this contract are \$0.5 million a year starting in 2022 through the end of the lease in 2024.
 The Company makes fixed payments and additional variable payments depending on the usage of the asset during the contract period.
 Upon commencement of the lease, the Company recorded a right-of-use asset of \$1.2 million and a lease liability of \$1.4 million.
 The difference between the ROU and lease liability of \$0.2 million is driven by lease incentives.